Visit Acropolis Museum | Timings, Location, Nearby Attractions & More

 Best time of the year

-The peak tourist season in Athens is during the summer, from mid-June to mid-September, when the city is packed with thousands of visitors.
-The off-peak season months of April to mid-June and mid-September to the end of October are the optimal time to visit Acropolis Museum, with fewer tourists.
+• The off-peak season months of April to mid-June and mid-September to the end of October see fewer tourists, and are the optimal time to visit Acropolis museum.

 Where is the Acropolis Museum located?